LingDong-/psvg/README.md

 PSVG is an extension of the SVG (Scalable Vector Graphics) format that introduces programming language features like functions, control flows, and variables -- Instead of writing a program that draws a picture, write a picture that draws itself!

-PSVG is compliant with XML and HTML specs, so it can be easily embeded in a webpage or edited with an XML editor.
+PSVG is compliant with XML and HTML specs, so it can be easily embedded in a webpage or edited with an XML editor.

 This repo contains a [PSVG→SVG complier](psvg.ts) that transforms PSVG files to just regular SVG's.
 It can also automatically render all PSVG's on an HTML page when included as a `<script>`.